 (excerpted from the Day That Turns Your Life Around)

 After having struggled for so long, it took a shift in attitude for my family and me when success started to happen.
-When I started making a little extra money at age 25, Schoaf taught me to also let it serve as a new inspiration for lifestyle.
+When I started making a little extra money at age 25, Schaaf taught me to also let it serve as a new inspiration for lifestyle.
 To take my family to dinner after I’d had 2 or 3 pretty good weeks and it looked like it was going to continue.
-I would say, “Today we get to order from only the left hand side of the menu, we don’t have to look at the right hand side”.
-Didn’t cost much, just a little extra.
+I would say, “Today we get to order from only the left-hand side of the menu, we don’t have to look at the right-hand side”.
+It didn’t cost much, just a little extra.
 But you can’t believe the effect on the family, wow, that these are new days.

 When I started making some extra money I opened up an account for my wife and I called it the “No Questions Asked Account”.
 I said, “here is the checkbook for a new account and it’s called no questions asked”.
-I’ll just keep putting money in there and you spend it for whatever you wish.
-It was life changing.
+I’ll just keep putting money in there and you spend it on whatever you wish.
+It was life-changing.
 It wasn’t a fortune.
-But she didn’t have to ask for money any more.
+But she didn’t have to ask for money anymore.
 I could sense that it was a little embarrassing at times when she had to ask me for money.
-I thought, that’s not good, so the first time I get a chance, here’s what I’m going to do.
+I thought that’s not good, so the first time I get a chance, here’s what I’m going to do.
 And sure enough, I did it.
 The “No Questions Asked Account”.
 You can’t believe what that did.
 It was absolutely amazing.

 And it doesn’t always take a lot of money.
 How much is a movie?
 Even for a person of modest means. $8 or $10?
 It might cost $60 million to make it and it only costs $8 to see it.